 You can apply Agile project management to almost any large-scale project in any industry, including construction.
 This is possible because, in its essence, Agile is a set of rules and practices aimed at changing the working environment and the goals of the team.
 It does not prescribe specific rules on how work should be executed but rather puts the team into the right mindset.

-By working with the client and the product at the forefront, teams are able to test the quality of products and improve the processes they go.
+By working with the client and the product at the forefront, teams can test the quality of products and improve the processes they go through.
 This makes any construction project flexible and adaptable during construction.

-Agile construction management practices have the biggest impact on the planning, design, and pre-construction phases before the actual building work begins.
+Agile construction management practices impact the planning, design, and pre-construction phases before the actual building work begins.
 Agile work teams will use sketches, site plans, and other tools to collect initial client feedback quickly.
 This helps to ensure that they have properly understood the client’s requirements.

 Benefits of Agile construction

 An Agile construction approach can help you deliver your project in a timely, safe manner within budget by ensuring all changes are communicated at the planning and pre-construction stages of a project.